sap-tutorials/Tutorials/tutorials/iot-express-5-use-webide-template/iot-express-5-use-webide-template.md

 You will discover that if you collect sensor data from the real world, there will always be surprises, both in that you cannot see what you thought you would find in the data, and also that you see patterns in the data that you did not expect to see.

-For more support on in-depth topics on building an IoT Application, refer to [http://developers.sap.com/](http://developers.sap.com/) under **IoT**.
+For more support on in-depth topics on building an IoT Application, refer to [http://developers.sap.com/](http://developers.sap.com/) and look for the Leonardo IoT product.

 [VALIDATE_1]